rfoskinis/pyPEAKO-for-Wprof/README.md

 If you find a bug or have ideas for improvements, or want to help develop peako, please contact one of the authors.
 Your input will for sure be appreciated!

+## RF - Contribution
+A few modifications have been applied to read the WProf data properly.